julien6387/supvisors/docs/introduction.rst

 Here follows a few definitions of terms are used throughout the present documentation.

-    The term *Node* refers to an UNIX operating system having a dedicated host name and IP address.
+    The term *Node* refers to an UNIX operating system having a dedicated host name and IPv4 address.

     A |Supervisor| *instance* is a |Supervisor| damon running on a *Node*, and with a distinct HTTP configuration.